<style>

 ## Overflow 1

-In this part of the lab, we are going to use a buffer overflow to change the value of a constant, stack-allocated variable.
+In this part of the lab, we will use a buffer overflow to change the value of a constant, stack-allocated variable.

 The code we are attacking is in `buffer.c`.
-If we look at this file we will see a simple program that prints the programmers favorite number (twice) and makes a call to `gets` with a 32 byte buffer.
+Take a look at this file: it contains a tiny program that prints the programmers favorite number (twice) and makes a call to `gets` with a 32-byte buffer.

 :::success